-Clearly staff and pupils need to be aware of how to deal with the incidents of bullying that occur.
+Staff and pupils need to be aware of how to deal with the incidents of bullying that occur.

-- Pupils are given information and advice about bullying e.g. in assemblies, the classroom and within the curriculum. - Staff are aware that incidents of bullying in classrooms must always be challenged and never ignored.
+Pupils are given information and advice about bullying e.g. in assemblies, the classroom and within the curriculum.

+Staff are aware that incidents of bullying in classrooms must always be challenged and never ignored.
 Incidents of bullying must be reported as soon as possible so that incidents are dealt with promptly.
 Staff must be calm and consistent in their approach.
 All staff must ensure the immediate safety and well-being of those being bullied.
-Incidents are recorded in a log book which is kept in a locked filing cabinet in the staff room.
-Serious incidents are recorded on an incident form - a blank copy of which is kept in each register or is available in the school office.
+Incidents are recorded in a log which is kept in a locked filing cabinet in the school office.
+Serious incidents are recorded on an incident form - a blank copy of which is kept in the school office.

-In addition we will;
+In addition, we will;

-• Regularly review and reinforce the school's approach to anti bullying at staff meetings and on training days

-• Explore pupils' understanding of the use of homophobic language, sexism, issues of difference/ diversity through the curriculum

-• Ensure the environment is well supervised

-• Ensure pupils are listened to and that there are opportunities for them to express their views and opinions - within the curriculum and on a one-to-one basis with an adult

-• Use multi agency working to support the implementation of the policy.
+- Regularly review and reinforce the school's approach to anti bullying at staff meetings and on training days - Explore pupils' understanding of the use of homophobic language, sexism, issues of difference/ diversity through the curriculum - Ensure the environment is well supervised - Ensure pupils are listened to and that there are opportunities for them to express their views and opinions within the curriculum and on a one-to-one basis with an adult - Use multi agency working to support the implementation of the policy

-• Explore and celebrate differences and diversity through a wide range of events within our curriculum and school activities.
+- Explore and celebrate differences and diversity through a wide range of events within our curriculum and school activities - Aim to empower individuals and build confidence and strength to prevent intimidation